rahilkaiser/model-generator/README.md

     The Result is a texture inside `data/texture`

 4. Autorig the generated model with RigNet

+    4.1 You need to simplify the mesh so that the remeshed version has between 1000 to 5000 Vertices (for example use quadratic edge collapse with the Meshlab software)

+    4.1 You need to place the remeshed obj file in `data/rignet` and it needs to be named `sample_remesh.obj`

+    4.2 Also make sure the file `data/rignet/sample_normalized.binvox` exists

-    4.1 before docker-compose up you will have to run ```xhost +"local:docker@"``` 4.2 after that execute
+    4.1 before docker-compose up you will have to run

     ```
+    xhost +"local:docker@"
+    ```

+    4.2 after that execute

+    ```
     bash ./scripts/rigging.sh
     ```
+     Or even better (with visualisation) go inside the container with the following command:

+     ```
+     docker exec -it rignet bash
+     ```
+     Make sure the conda environment `rignet_cuda11` is active and the run

+     ```
+     python quick_start.py
+     ```

-    4.3 it will generate
+    4.3 it will generate a textfile called `sample_ori_rig.txt` with the information about each skeleton-joint

-4. To visualize the the generated model use Blender
+5. To visualize the the generated model use Blender

-    4.1 Import the obj model inside `data/obj_file`
+    5.1 Install the brignet-plugin under Editor/Preferences -> Addons

+    5.2 Select under Modules-Path the conda environment dependencies ... located in /opt/conda/envs/brignet

+    5.3 Make sure to include the RignetModules to the pythonpath so python can find those with the following commands:

+    5.3.1 Go inside the docker-container:

+    ```
+    docker exec -it blender bash

+    ```

+    5.3.2 Run python to execute python-commands

+    ```
+    python
+    ```

+    5.3.3 Run the following python commands

+    ```
+    import sys
+    sys.path.insert(0, "/config/.config/blender/3.2/scripts/addons/brignet/RigNet/utils")
+    ```

+    5.3.4 check wether Rignet utils folder should be included

+    ```
+    print(sys.path)
+    ```

+    5.3 on the right panel select the rignet-tab

+    5.4 Select for the Mesh the origin obj file inside the data and for the skeleton the generated txt-file and press on the "Loading rignet charackter" button

-    4.2 Go to Shading and drag the texture from `data/texture` inside the shader-editor (the bottom panel)
+    5.2 For the textures go tothe Shading-panel and drag the texture from `data/texture` inside the shader-editor (the bottom panel)

-    4.3 Inside the Shader-Editor use the Color-Output of the texture for the Basecolor-Input of the Princpal BSDF Component
+    5.3 Inside the Shader-Editor use the Color-Output of the texture for the Basecolor-Input of the Princpal BSDF Component

 ## Data-Folder Overview
 ### data/frames: